THE SUNDERLAND SITE - PAGE 049

 Anyway, names of vessels constructed by 'Byers' of Sunderland - in a table in build date sequence.
 Just two vessels so far, however, both built in 1854.
 But we now know, through a link above, of two more 'Byers' built ships - Borderer (built 1845) & Merse built 1853.
 But Tom Purvis has kindly now provided a little data about a few more 'Byers' ship launches, so a new 'Byers build page' has been added to record the limited data that I now have about those ships.
 Page 142 - here.

-A sailing vessel.
+A ship per Lloyd's Register (at left).
 Which had a short life indeed.
 Per 1 (bottom).
 Data quite limited.
-Built for 'J. Watkins', of London, (John Roger Watkins), when much later incorporated, became 'William Watkins Limited', of London.
+The webmaster believes that this launch announcement records the launch of the barque in early Jan.
+1854 or maybe in very late in Dec.
+1853.
+Built, however, for 'J. Watkins', of London, (John Roger Watkins), when much later incorporated, became 'William Watkins Limited', of London.
 The 'Watkins' company would seem to have been 'one of the first tug owning companies in the world' having commenced business as early as 1833.
 I was most interested to read that one of their tugs, Anglia, in 1878 towed 'Cleopatra's Needle' from Ferrol, Spain, to London.
 Sorry, I digressed!
-Her Majesty was 'taken up' by the British Government for transport duties re the Crimean War.
-On her maiden voyage in early 1854, she carried ammunition, guns, horses etc. from Woolwich, London, to Varna, Bulgaria (Black Sea), & then worked in the Black Sea area.
-In Nov.
+On Mar 1, 1854, Her Majesty was one of many ships engaged by the British Government for service as transport ships re the Crimean War.
+These pages (1 & 2, ex here) tell us that J. R. Watkins was the vessel's owner & that Her Majesty 'carried artillery, gun-carriages, and horses to Constantinople and Varna ; afterwards employed on various services in the Black Sea, until wrecked off Eupatoria, 14 November 1854.
+Link 1 above tells us that her voyage to the Crimea, from Woolwich to the Crimea, was her maiden voyage & that in Nov.
 1854, she was driven ashore in a hurricane, along with many other vessels, at Eupatoria, (Crimea, Black Sea port, now Ukraine).
 And there she was 'hacked to pieces by the freezing troops' & used as firewood.
 Need help!

 A sailing vessel.
 Which also had a short life.
 Per 1 (25% down).
 Data most limited.
 Built for 'J. Watkins', of London, (John Roger Watkins), which when much later incorporated, became 'William Watkins Limited', of London.
 On Oct.
 30, 1856, while en route from Calcutta to Bombay, both India, with a cargo of sugar & gunny bales, Royal Family, was destroyed by fire.
 'Master, his wife and crew rescued by French ship Rose and later landed at Pondicherry'.
 The vessel name is not an easy WWW 'search term'.
 Can you provide more data.